-We are living in a day when virtually everything said or done is questioned and often opposed, including Christian women verbally spreading the word of God.
+There are numerous women pastors in our day and some are very well known.
+Are they in violation to God's word for having such authority based on scripture?
+We are living in a day when virtually ever thing said or done is questioned and often opposed, including Christian females verbally spreading the word of God, without being of the women pastors category.
 I remember, years ago, my wife and I were on a so-called internet Christian chat witnessing and a man scathingly rebuked a woman who barely spoke and got that scolding because she was to remain silent in the church, according to that man.
 We have been asked about women teaching over the years, so let’s look at the related Scriptures.
 First, here are the chief Scriptures cited in opposition to Christian women witnessing or teaching:

 The historical context of the 1 Cor.
 14 passage prohibits the female Christians from blurting out questions to their husbands, during a Christian teaching, who were seated across the aisle (as was the historical seating arrangement back then).
 For the wives to speak out like that would interfere with the teaching and was a disgraceful thing to do.
 There can be no doubt that Christian women did verbally speak during the Christian assemblies back then, as shown from other Scriptures.
 Notice what else Paul wrote just a few chapters earlier:

 1 Cor.
 14:34,35 Doesn't Exclude Women From WitnessingAnd every woman who prays or prophesies with her head uncovered dishonors her head—it is just as though her head were shaved (1 Cor.
 11:5).According to that Scripture, at least some Christian women did pray or prophesy, yet this would not violate them remaining silent in the churches.
 The context of the chapter was their religious meetings (11:17).